 CONFIG commands consist of keywords and arguments.
 Keywords in a CONFIG command specify the action you want to take or the entity on which you want to act.
 Arguments in a CONFIG command specify the values appropriate to your site.
-For example, the CONFIG command set ip dns domain-name domain\name\value consists of three keywords (ip, dns and domain-name) and one argument (domain\name\value).
-When you use the command to configure your Gateway, you would replace the argument with a value appropriate to your site.
+For example, the following CONFIG command consists of three keywords (ip, dns and domain-name) and one argument (domain\name\value).